 QR codes are finally starting to show up around town, but we've all known about them for some time, right?
 Well if you want to stay ahead of the curve and keep wowing regular people with your mobile expertise, why not start adding images to your QR codes?
 Esponce is a company that's in the business of selling QR code tracking and marketing, but part of the service is freely available, and you can use it to really spice up your QR codes.

 I hate the vast majority of rumors.
 About the only time I give a them any real consideration is when they're coming from a source that's highly reliable and they strike me as reasonable.
 It's for this reason I've stayed clear of the relative boatload of Galaxy S III rumors that we've been hearing for about a week now - first a potential render leaked (though we didn't like the looks of it).

 A few weeks ago, we highlighted a neat accessory for your cell's camera called the Easy-Macro Lens Band.
 After reading our coverage of the item, the creator of it hit me up on Twitter to say thanks, and then sent me a few samples.
 I absolutely love macro photos, so I've spent the last several weeks playing with this little band and wanted to share my feelings.

 What Is It?

 For those unaware, the Easy-Macro band is an extremely simple solution for taking macro photos.
-It combines a rubber band with a macro lens, and it should work on any phone (Android, Blackberry, iOS, etc.).

 App developer Audodesk is no stranger to the development game, as it has brought many incredible and useful tools to our devices (and even more to PCs), such as SketchBook Pro and AutoCAD WS.
 This time around the AD team is back with a fun photo-editing app called Pixlr-O-Matic that lets you add various effects to any photo in your gallery.